stepa997/rpsls_game/README.md

 # RPSLS Game Project

-This project includes a backend (FastAPI), frontend (React), and a PostgreSQL database, all orchestrated via Docker Compose.
+This project includes a backend (FastAPI), frontend (React), Redis and a PostgreSQL database, all orchestrated via Docker Compose.

 ---